 Working with Division of Engineering Services

 DES is the lead project delivery organization for the design, construction, and oversight of bridges and other transportation structures.
-Our engineers have the opportunity to work on exciting and interesting projects that are essential to California’s infrastructures and provide a safe, sustainable, integrated and efficient transportation system across the state.
 DES strives to provide a collaborative and equitable work environment that welcomes innovation and creativity.

 Bridge Design offers you opportunities to model bridge structures and perform seismic analyses using the latest finite element software.